rodneyshupe/Cookbook/Recipes/SoupsAndStews/BeefBarleySoupWithMushroomsAndThyme.rst

 Broth
 ^^^^^

-1. Heat 1 tablespoon oil in a large soup kettle or Dutch oven over medium-high heat; brown meat, bones, and onion halves on all sides in batches, making sure not to overcrowd the pan, and adding the additional teaspoon and a half of oil to the pan if necessary.
+1. Heat 1 tablespoon oil in a large soup kettle or Dutch oven over medium-high heat; brown meat, bones, and onion halves on all sides in batches, don't crowd the pan, adding the additional teaspoon and a half of oil if needed.
    Remove and set aside.
 Add red wine to the empty kettle; cook until reduced to a syrup, 1 to 2 minutes.
-Return browned bones, meat, and onion to kettle.
-Reduce heat to low, then cover and sweat meat and onions until they have released about 3/4 cup dark, very intensely flavoured liquid, about 20 minutes.
-Increase heat to medium-high, add 2 quarts water and salt; bring to a simmer, reduce heat to very low, partially cover, and barely simmer until meat is tender, 1 1/2 to 2 hours.
+Return browned bones, meat, and onion to the kettle.
+Reduce heat to low; cover and sweat meat and onions until they release about 3/4 cup dark, very intensely flavoured liquid, about 20 minutes.
+Increase heat to medium-high; add 2 quarts water and salt, bring to a simmer, then reduce heat to very low, partially cover, and barely simmer until meat is tender, 1 1/2 to 2 hours.
-2. Strain broth, discard bones and onions, and set meat aside, reserving half of the meat for another use.
-(At this point broth and meat can be cooled to room temperature and covered and refrigerated up to 5 days.)
+2. Strain broth; discard bones and onions and set meat aside, reserving half the meat for another use.
+(Broth and meat can be cooled to room temperature, covered, and refrigerated up to 5 days.)
 Let broth stand until fat rises to the top; skim and discard fat.
 When the unreserved meat is cool enough to handle, shred into bite-size pieces.
-Reserve 2 cups shredded meat for soup.
+Reserve 2 cups shredded meat for the soup.

 Soup
 ^^^^

 1. Heat oil over medium-high heat in a soup kettle or Dutch oven.
 Add onion and carrots; saute until almost soft, 3 to 4 minutes.
 Add mushrooms; saute until softened and liquid almost evaporates, 4 to 5 minutes longer.
-Add thyme and tomatoes, then beef broth, meat, and barley; bring to simmer.
+Add thyme and tomatoes, then beef broth, meat, and barley; bring to a simmer.
    Reduce heat to low; simmer until barley is just tender, 45 to 50 minutes.
-Stir in parsley, adjust seasonings, including salt and pepper to taste, and serve.
+   Stir in parsley, adjust seasonings, salt and pepper to taste, and serve.